opentracing/opentracing.io/pages/outreachy.md

 The OpenTracing and Jaeger projects are happy to announce our participation in the Outreachy program, running from December 2017 to March 2018.
-As part of this joint effort, we'll be collecting ideas for tasks related to OpenTracing, Jaeger or both that would be appropriate for an intern to work on
+As part of this joint effort, we'll be collecting ideas for tasks related to OpenTracing, Jaeger or both that would be appropriate for an intern to work on.

+Please see the main [program page](https://outreachy.org) for the general information about the program, such as its purpose, timeline, eligibility requirements, and how to apply.

 ## What is OpenTracing